debugme/node-wordcount/README.md

    ```
    $ npm test
    ```
-   View the test results in your browser
+   View the test results in your browser (For example on Mac OS X)
    ```
    $ open coverage/lcov-report/index.html
    ```